JanetJanx/packer-script-base-image/README.md

-# packer-script-base-image
+# Packer Script Base Image
-Using packer create the base image and bash scripts to provision the configs
+Using packer to create the base image and bash scripts to provision the configs.